 They tell us that the richness of their training experience came from three main factors:

 |1.
 The wealth of resources made available to them before, during and after a training including the Foundations of Permaculture Webinar Series, handouts, presentation materials, links to videos, links to websites, recommended books, etc..

 2. The richness of the content of the PDC curriculum with the essential aspects of permaculture being clarified to the point of ‘really getting it’ and knowing what to do with it in their own lives.
 Learn about our instructors here.

 3. And the depth of real life experience of our instructors and the creative ways in which they teach.

-We are proud of the trainings we offer and are still working on improving them.
-We are also honored by the depth, creativity and passion of the students who have taken our trainings and who have given much to us as well.
+We are proud of the trainings we offer and dedicated to continuing to improve them.
+We are also impressed by the depth, creativity and passion of the students who take this training.

 Graduates from Cal-Earth PDC, Hesperia, CA